Lukko-Digital/Sift/docs/Writing_Dialogue.md

 After either reponses, they switch to the re-response (R) branch.

 ### In-line Info
-If you wish to use a different name or image than the default defined in the header, you can do so with in-line info.
+If you wish to use a different name or image than the default defined in the header, or emit a signal via dialogue, you can do so with in-line info.
 In-line info is denoted in square brackets before the dialogue line, with a space after the open bracket, and both before and after the close bracket.

-The same tags (`name: ` and `image: `) that are used in the header are used in in-line info.
+The following tags are used in in-line info
+- `name: `
+- `image: `
+- `emit: `

+#### Examples

+stuff: YOU NEED COMMA SPACE BETWEEN EACH TAG, EMIT NEEDS TO NOT HAVE SPACES AFTER COMMAS, EMIT NEEDS TO BE IN THE EXACT SYNTAX OF THE CODE

 Changing the name:
 ```